How To Get a PhD? All You Should Know To Get Your PhD Degree.

 I’m Not Sure If I Want to Be a Professor but I’d like to Do a PhD.

 You might still be asking yourself, “Should I get a PhD degree?”
 Well, in some areas of industry, it’s good to hold a PhD degree.
-For instance, Google is known for its preference to hire PhD degree holders.
+For instance, Google is known for its preference to hire PhD degree holders over other candidates.

-This form of a PhD degree is such more individualistic and isolated.
+This form of a PhD degree is much more individualistic and isolated.
 Yet, on the good side of things, the requirements are also typically lower.
-Therefore, this option is often chosen also by professionals who already work full-time or part-time in industry, yet they still dream about completing a PhD degree on a topic personally fascinating for them as a side-kick.
+Therefore, this option is often chosen also by professionals who already work full-time or part-time in the industry, yet they still dream about completing a PhD degree on a topic personally fascinating to them as a sidekick

 In that case, they go through the whole PhD program part-time, usually after working hours and without any remuneration.
 Their contacts with their promotor usually boil down to reporting and discussing the progress once in a while, until there is a crucial mass of work that can be wrapped up into a dissertation, and defended as a PhD thesis.

 Although many people go for unpaid, part-time PhD in their free time, it is not an advisable option.
 Every PhD project is a huge intellectual effort.

 If you decide to pursue PhD without a stipend, you will sacrifice all your free time for the next few years only to be constantly overworked, sleep-deprived and deeply frustrated as you do all the job for free—the same job that others, who do full-time PhDs, are paid for.
 Before taking the final decision, perhaps it is good to take a look at what Google thinks of academia as a system.

 More Information on How To Pursue a PhD.